Configuring the Build Environment

 org.gradle.plugins.ide.internal.resolver

-.Useful override to specify an internally hosted repository in case your company uses a firewall/proxy.
+.Useful override to specify an internally hosted repository if your company uses a firewall/proxy.